IBM/ibm-spectrum-scale-csi/README.md

    ```
    **Note:** username and passoword are base64 encoded.

-- Add an entry for secret2 in deploy/csi-plugin.yaml file under "volumes"
+- Add an entry for secret2 in deploy/csi-plugin.yaml file under "volumes":

    ```
    - name: secret2